 Handmade journals are beautiful tactile items.
 Creating them is enjoyable and satisfying and in making them you produce an item that is incredibly useful.

+Making a journal need not be difficult.
+The journals I make and share here are not created with complicated bookbinding methods.
 I use some very simple techniques such as saddle stitch binding and making journals using book rings.
 You may like to try more difficult techniques, for example coptic binding and Japanese stab binding.
+Another method I show to create journals, that is easy but does require an extra piece of equipment, is using a wire binder.
+Your journals can be created and used for many different purposes, either for yourself or as a unique gift. |

 Saddle Stitch Binding